The Necessity of Nowhere Equivalence: Introduction

+As noted in \cite{HSS2017}, the nowhere equivalence condition was motivated by the fact that various equilibrium properties in economics may require different agents with the same characteristic to choose different actions.
+Thus, one needs to distinguish the $\sigma$-algebra $\cT$ in a probability space $(T,\cT,\lambda)$ (modeling the space of agents) from the $\sigma$-algebra $\cF$ generated by the mapping specifying the individual characteristics.
+The condition captures the idea that for any nontrivial collection $D$ of agents, the $\sigma$-algebra $\cT$ is \textit{richer} than its sub-$\sigma$-algebra $\cF$ when they are restricted to $D$.
+Formally, let $(T, \cT, \lambda)$ be an atomless probability space and $\cF$ a countably generated sub-$\sigma$-algebra of $\cT$.
+Then $\cT$ is said to be nowhere equivalent to $\cF$ if for any $D \in \cT$, the restrictions of the two $\sigma$-algebras to $D$ do not coincide.\footnote{See Definition 1 in \cite{HSS2017} and Definition \ref{defn-nowhere_equiv} in Section \ref{sec-defn} below.}

-The first aim of this paper is to study all the regularity properties on the distribution of a correspondence as discussed above under the condition of nowhere equivalence.
-If a correspondence $G$ is $\cF$-measurable and its selections are allowed to be $\cT$-measurable, then Theorem \ref{thm-distribution} below shows that the regularity properties on the distribution of a correspondence could be retained for the distribution of $G$.
-Furthermore, Theorem \ref{thm-distribution converse} below shows the nowhere equivalence condition can be derived from any of those regularity properties.
+The first aim of this paper is to study the regularity properties on the distribution of a correspondence.
+Let $(T, \cT, \lambda)$ be an atomless probability space and $\cF$ a countably generated sub-$\sigma$-algebra of $\cT$.
+If a correspondence $G$ is $\cF$-measurable and its selections are allowed to be $\cT$-measurable, then Theorem~\ref{thm-distribution} below shows that any of the regularity properties on the distribution of a correspondence as discussed above holds if and only if $\cT$ is nowhere equivalent to $\cF$.
 It is easy to see that an atomless probability space is saturated if and only if it is nowhere equivalent to any countably generated sub-$\sigma$-algebra.
-Thus, Theorems \ref{thm-distribution} and \ref{thm-distribution converse} here sharpen the corresponding results in \cite{KS2009}.\footnote{In a companion paper \cite{HS2013B}, we study the regularity properties of integration and conditional expectation of correspondences.}
+Thus, Theorems~\ref{thm-distribution} goes beyond the characterization results in \cite{KS2009} for saturated probability spaces to cover the case of non-saturated probability spaces such as the standard probability spaces.
+We may point out that to obtain the necessity of nowhere equivalence, one needs to construct considerably more complicated counterexamples than those used in \cite{KS2009}, while the necessity of saturation can often be obtained by modifying a counterexample based on the Lebesgue measure space to a non-saturated probability space via a measure-preserving mapping.\footnote{See \cite{KS2009}, \cite{KRSY2013} and \cite{QY2014}.}